genome-spy/genome-spy/docs/genomic-data/genomic-coordinates.md

 }
 ```

-The example above specifies that the chromosome and the intra-chromosomal
+The example above specifies that the _chromosome_ is read from the `"Chr"` field
-position is read from the `"Chr"` and `"Pos"` fields, respectively.
-The
+and the _intra-chromosomal position_ from the `"Pos"` field.
+The `"locus"` data
-`"locus"` data type pairs the channel with a
+type pairs the channel with a [`"locus"`](../grammar/scale.md#locus-scale)
-[`"locus"`](../grammar/scale.md#locus-scale) scale.
+scale, which provides a chromosome-aware axis.
 However, you can also use the
-`field` property with the locus data type.
+`field` property with the locus data type if the coordinate has already been
+linearized.
+The `offset` property is explained [below](#coordinate-counting).

 !!! note "What happens under the hood"

     When the `chrom` and `pos` properties are used used in channel definitions,
     GenomeSpy inserts an implicit
     [linearizeGenomicCoordinate](../grammar/transform/linearize-genomic-coordinate.md)
     transformation into the data flow.
-The transformation introduces a new field
+The transformation introduces a new
-    that contains a linearized (concatenated) coordinate for the
+    field with the linearized coordinate for the (chromosome, position) pair.
-    chromosome-position pair.
-The channel definition is modified to use the new
+    The channel definition is modified to use the new field.
-    field.

     In some cases you may want to insert an explicit transformation to the data
     flow to have better control on its behavior.